glerner/gl-color-palette-generator/PROJECT-ROADMAP.md

 - Updated interface references for consistency
 - Documented arch itectural insights in `interface_issues.md`

-### ⏳ Comprehensive Test Quality Review (In Progress)
+### ✅ Comprehensive Test Quality Review (Completed with Modified Approach)
-- Review all test files with the understanding that they define expected behavior for the rewrite
+- ✅ Completed initial review of test files to understand expected behavior
-- Evaluate if tests are testing the right functionality (regardless of current implementation)
+- ✅ Evaluated test structure and organization for insights into intended functionality
+- ✅ Identified critical issues through PHPStan analysis (3,289 errors)
+- ✅ Made key architectural discoveries documented in `interface_issues.md`
+- ✅ Decided on complete test rewrite approach based on findings:
+  - Tests contain valuable specifications but implementation is problematic
+  - Will use test files as functional specifications only, not as actual test code
+  - Will create new tests alongside new implementation during rebuild
+  - Will maintain same test organization structure in new framework
+  - Will incorporate lessons learned about fixtures and test organization
+- ❌ Abandoned tasks no longer applicable due to complete rewrite decision:
-- Update test docblocks to clearly document expected behavior for the rewrite
+  - Update of existing test docblocks
-- Identify any test files that should be deprecated or removed in the rebuild
-- Create and review `implementation_files_needing_tests.md` to document files without test coverage
-- Refactor tests to reflect the intended design, not the current implementation
+  - Refactoring of existing test implementations
-- Standardize test method naming and organization across files
+  - Standardization of existing test method naming
-- Create a mapping between tests and planned features for the rewrite
-- Document any conceptual or architectural changes needed in the tests

 ## Phase 2: Extract Reusable Testing Framework